-Although the scanning machines are generally able to differentiate between erased marks and intended marks, it is always in your best interests to erase completely.
+For machine-scored questions, the scanning machines are generally able to differentiate between erased marks and intended marks.
+However, it is always in your best interests to erase completely.
 If you feel that incompletely erased marks may have affected your results, you can apply for a rescore.
+For written-response questions, your responses must be presented in a well-organized manner.
+Responses that you change or do not want to be marked should be erased completely or crossed out.

-If I calculate an answer that is not one of the alternatives, should I pick the closest one?
+If I calculate an answer that is not one of the multiple-choice alternatives, should I pick the closest one?